lafry5/bug-free-goggles/Develop/gist-template.md

 ### Flags

 ### Grouping and Capturing
 A capture group is a section of a regular expression enclosed in parentheses.
 The first capture group is [a-z0-9_\.-]+ , the second capture group is [\da-z\.-]+ and the third capture group is [a-z\.]{2,6}

 ### Bracket Expressions
+The first bracket expression is [a-z0-9_\.-].
+This represents letters a through z, numbers 0 through 9 and characters -, \, any character, and -.
+The second bracket expression is [\da-z\.-].
+This represents any digit, letters a through z, \, any character, and -.
+The third expression is [a-z\.], which is a through a and a ".".

 ### Greedy and Lazy Match
+This regex is not using lazy quantifier.
+Quanitifers by their nature are greedy since they are trying to match the largest number of strings as possible.

 ### Boundaries
+(regular expressions info rf word boundaries)

 ### Back-references